hms-dbmi/cscb-template/README.md

   ---
   {% include full-page-template.html %}
   ```
-  If want to use a different layout or template instead of SinglePaged, simply replace the full-page-template include with own markup.
+- If want to use a different layout or template instead of SinglePaged, simply replace the full-page-template include in _about.html_ with own markup.

 ### Other (non-SinglePaged) Pages